 Nevertheless, OCs operate differently from physical communities, as associations of proximity and need are substituted by associations of interest and commonality (Groenewegen & Moser, 2014), with online interactions being employed as an auxiliary rather than a surrogate of offline interactions (Scott, Stuart, & Barber, 2021; McCully, Lampe, Sarkar, Velasquez, & Sreevinasan, 2011).
 Yet, online communication has to exist in a space outside of offline interaction, and often the two act as complementary activities for individuals whose personal characteristics direct to prefer one over the other (Sessions, 2010; Turner, Grube, & Meyers, 2001).
 What is most worrisome about this phenomenon is the concurrent evolution of the void forming between community members as OCs evolved throughout the 21st century (Wellman, Boase, & Chen, 2002): though advanced connectivity allows for reduced social isolation and loneliness, the quality of the relationship itself is not equivalent to its offline counterpart, sacrificing cohesion, trust, and group identification (Lee & Lee, 2010; Cullen & Sommer, 2010).
 Further, while mental health might be improved through the reduction of loneliness, activities performed online might actually cancel out OCs’ mediating effect and reduce the quality standards of existing communities (Vacchiano & Bolano, 2021; Gil de Zúñiga & Valenzuela, 2011).

 There is little discussion surrounding this multidimensional aspect of Online Communities on loneliness, mental health, and social cohesion, especially compared to studies concerning physical communities and their overall member effect.
 As such, this research serves as an exploration of online communication within the context of nationwide events such as the pandemic, given their perceived effectiveness at staving the effects of social isolation across age groups.
-In particular, the focus will be mediating aspects of mental health, controlling for personal characteristics, and considering online and offline presence, using the 2018 to 2020 period as a clear separator of remote activity participation.
+In particular, the focus will be on mediating aspects of mental health, controlling for personal characteristics, and considering online and offline presence, using the 2018 to 2020 period as a clear separator of remote activity participation.
 Firstly, the role of loneliness on health will be examined to verify if there is a consistent negative effect on self-perceived physical health, and if this effect remains the same across all levels of loneliness when we take into account the presence of online communication tools and their overall use:

 H1: Loneliness has a significant negative relationship with perceived physical health.